MintMCP

 What kind of deployment options does MintMCP offer for its MCP Gateway?

-MintMCP currently operates as a managed cloud service with enterprise SLAs and high availability.
+MintMCP operates as a managed SaaS-first service with US and EU deployment support, enterprise SLAs, and high availability.
 The cloud deployment model provides immediate availability with automatic updates.
-Regional data-handling requirements should be validated directly with MintMCP during security review.
-Self-hosted deployment options are on the platform roadmap for organizations requiring on-premise infrastructure.
-The managed approach eliminates DevOps overhead and delivers production-ready MCP servers in minutes rather than the weeks required for self-hosted alternatives.
+Data residency, VPC, and self-hosted requirements should be validated directly with MintMCP during security review.
+The managed approach reduces DevOps overhead and delivers production-ready MCP servers in minutes rather than the weeks often required for self-hosted alternatives.

 How does MintMCP help in monitoring and controlling the costs associated with AI tool usage?